-In addition, approximately 0.06 acres (about 2,600 square feet) of the Hughes Wash Tributary #2 would be impacted due to the construction and implementation of a new access road.
+In addition, approximately 0.06 acres (200 linear feet)) of the Hughes Wash Tributary #2 would be impacted due to the construction and implementation of a new access road.
 The proposed new access road would connect the Airport to the proposed new MSA.
 Exhibit 4-26 show the jurisdictional waters that would be impacted due to the proposed access road and MSA.

 Currently there is a roadway in this location.
 However, in order to accommodate AANG operations, this roadway must be widened and strengthened.
 Final design of the Proposed Action is not complete.
-However, the Proposed Action would include the installation of a culvert in order to maintain surface water flow.
+However, the Proposed Action would include the installation of a culvert in order to maintain surface water flow in Hughes Wash Tributary #2.